liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. sequela
 1. he is going to stay in power
 1. the Pentagon
-1. without fear of retribution
+1. without fear of retribution; 不怕被清算
 1. our pride is based on a very simple premise summed up in a declaration made over two hundred years ago
 1. abiding faith
 1. march across europe